-Anxiety, depression, and relationship problems are experiences that we all go through from time to time.
-If you feel overwhelmed by negative, unwanted feelings or believe you are dealing with anxiety, depression, trauma, or any combination of stress that has impacted your peace of mind or disrupted your relationships, then we would be a good fit.
-You are certainly not alone in your struggle and deserve to recapture the peace of mind and joy that escapes you these days.
-As such, my primary goal is to help you shift from feeling good to living well.
-Drawing from diverse educational, career, and life experiences, I use a blend of Acceptance and Commitment Therapy, Process-Based Therapy, and Cognitive Behavioral Therapy, as well as mind-body approaches to support individuals holistically.
-I am a licensed marriage and family therapist and Board Certified Behavior Analyst with over 30 years of experience.
-I use compassion, positive psychology, and understanding to help adults and adolescents become their best selves.
-Therapy is a safe space to address mental health struggles or challenges while also helping you overcome obstacles.
-As mentioned, Acceptance and Commitment Therapy (ACT), Positive Psychology, and Cognitive Behavioral Therapy (CBT) heavily influence my therapeutic approach.
-This approach is most effective in treating addiction, anxiety, depression, anger, and trauma and in helping individuals or couples facing relationship or parenting difficulties.
-Through ACT, you'll learn to be more psychologically present, connect with your values, make room for life's inevitable pain, take effective action despite emotional discomfort, and appreciate each moment of your life.
-While my specialty is brief therapy, in some cases, an extended therapeutic relationship may be necessary and helpful, especially for adults and parents trying to navigate complex mental health struggles as well as difficult child-rearing adjustments at home.
+Anxiety, depression, and relationship issues are experiences that many of us encounter at various times in our lives.
+If you are feeling overwhelmed by negative emotions or believe you are struggling with anxiety, depression, trauma, or any combination of stressors affecting your peace of mind and relationships, we may be a good fit for each other.
+You are not alone in your struggles, and you deserve to regain the peace of mind and joy that seem to elude you right now.
+My primary goal is to help you transition from merely feeling good to truly living well.
+I draw from a range of educational, career, and life experiences to support individuals holistically.
+My therapeutic approach combines Acceptance and Commitment Therapy (ACT), Process-Based Therapy, and Cognitive Behavioral Therapy (CBT) with mind-body techniques.
+As a licensed marriage and family therapist and a Board-Certified Behavior Analyst with over 30 years of experience, I employ compassion, positive psychology, and Mindfulness to help adults and adolescents reach their fullest potential.
+Therapy provides a safe space to address mental health struggles and overcome challenges.
+My methods, particularly ACT, CBT, and Positive Psychology, are effective in treating issues such as addiction, anxiety, depression, anger, and trauma.
+They also assist individuals and couples facing relationship or parenting difficulties.
+Through ACT, you will learn to be more psychologically present, connect with your values, and make space for life’s inevitable pain.
+You will also discover how to take actionable steps despite emotional discomfort and cultivate an appreciation for each moment in your life.
+While my specialty is brief therapy, some situations may require an extended therapeutic relationship, which can be beneficial for adults and parents dealing with complex mental health challenges and navigating difficult child-rearing adjustments at home.

 Acceptance and Commitment Therapy (ACT), combined with Cognitive Behavioral Therapy (CBT), aims to help individuals maximize their potential and live a meaningful life while effectively managing the inevitable pain that comes with it.
 In our first session, I will help you identify what truly matters to you and teach you the skills to handle challenging thoughts and emotions, fully engage in your activities, and appreciate the fulfilling aspects of life.
 I will also ask about your therapy goals and how you will measure the success of our time together.
 In subsequent sessions, my main focus will be identifying improvements and positive changes in your life.

-I combine Acceptance and Commitment Therapy and Positive Psychology in my therapeutic approach.
-My focus is on promoting self-compassion and empathy towards others.
-Establishing trust and a strong rapport with my clients is crucial, and I am committed to deeply understanding their experiences, triggers, and behaviors.
-My approach involves practicing empathy, active listening, and immersing myself in the client's perspective, which has proven effective in addressing a wide range of issues, including depression, anger, anxiety disorders, workplace stress, PTSD, and relationship or parenting difficulties.
-With a Ph.D. in Marriage and Family Therapy and certification in behavioral analysis, I specialize in addressing challenging child behaviors such as ADHD at home, school, or both.
+In my therapeutic practice, I integrate Acceptance and Commitment Therapy (ACT) with Positive Psychology and Mindfulness.
+My primary focus is on promoting self-compassion and fostering empathy toward others.
+Establishing trust and building a strong rapport with my clients are essential aspects of my work, as I am dedicated to thoroughly understanding their experiences, triggers, and behaviors.
+My approach includes practicing mindfulness, active listening, and fully immersing myself in the client's perspective.
+This methodology has proven effective in addressing a variety of issues, including depression, anger, anxiety disorders, workplace stress, PTSD, and challenges related to relationships and parenting.
+I hold a Ph.D. in Marriage and Family Therapy and am certified in behavioral analysis.
+I specialize in managing challenging child behaviors, including ADHD, both at home and in school settings.

 ACT, in combination with Solution Focused Therapy (SFT), stems from traditional behavior and cognitive behavioral therapy and is the cornerstone of my most relevant experience and training.